ibm-cloud-docs/AnalyticsEngine/granting-permissions-to-users.md

 To onboard new users to your account:

 1. Log on to the [{{site.data.keyword.Bluemix_notm}} dashboard](https://{DomainName}){: external}.

-2. Click **Manage -> Account -> Users**.
+1. Click **Manage -> Account -> Users**.

-3. In the User management page, click **Invite users**.
+1. In the User management page, click **Invite users**.

-4. Enter the IBMid of the user you want to invite.
+1. Enter the IBMid of the user you want to invite.

-5. Under the Access section, expand **Services** and select the following values.
+1. Under the Access section, expand **Services** and select the following values.

- To assign access at a resource group level:
+    - To assign access at a resource group level:

-	a.
-Assign access to: Select **Resource group**.
+        1. Assign access to: Select **Resource group**.

-	b.
-Resource group: Choose a resource group to which to grant access.
+        1. Resource group: Choose a resource group to which to grant access.

-	c.
-Assign access to a resource group: Select the level of access you want to provide.
+        1. Assign access to a resource group: Select the level of access you want to provide.

-  To assign access at a Resource level:
+    - To assign access at a Resource level:

-   a.
-Assign Access to: Select **Resource**.
+        1. Assign Access to: Select **Resource**.

-   b.
-Services: **{{site.data.keyword.iae_short}}**.
+        1. Services: **{{site.data.keyword.iae_short}}**.

-   c.
-Region: Choose the region, for example **US-South** depending on where your resource resides.
+        1. Region: Choose the region, for example **US-South** depending on where your resource resides.

-   d.
-Service Instance: Choose the service instance that you want to grant access to.
+        1. Service Instance: Choose the service instance that you want to grant access to.

-   e.
-Select roles: Select the levels of access you want to provide.
+        1. Select roles: Select the levels of access you want to provide.